London Oratory School: Patronal Festival

-The Guard of Honour is a tradition employed by The London Oratory School for the Principal Celebrant of the Mass and senior guests.
+The Guard of Honour is a tradition used by The London Oratory School for the Principal Celebrant of the Mass and senior guests.
 It is customary for the Combined Cadet Force, consisting of the Army and RAF divisions to mount the Guard of Honour before the Mass as the Principal Celebrant enters the Brompton Oratory.
 The London Oratory School CCF has been badged to the Irish Guards since 2010.
 Previously the Army Section wore the cap badge of the Royal Green Jackets.
 Major General W G Cubitt, CBE, Major General Commanding the Household Division and General Officer Commanding London District was the Reviewing Officer at the CCF Biennial Inspection and oversaw the re-badging, together with the regimental adjutant and staff from regimental headquarters, making the London Oratory CCF the only Combined Cadet Force badged to the Irish Guards and one of the few CCFs badged to a Household Division regiment.

 Music at the Mass is provided by The Schola Cantorum and Chamber Choir assisted by The London Oratory Sinfonia.
 Organists for the ceremony have included David Terry, Nicholas O'Neill, Steven Grahl and Jeremy Filsell.

-Awards are offered for many aspects of School life, from the curricular to the extra-curricular life of the School.

-The end of the patronal festival is traditionally marked with the School and congregation singing the School Song, "Quam bonum est".
-After Mass there is a reception for the Guests, Senior Prefects, Award Winners and their parents in Saint Wilfrid's Hall, which is adjacent to the Brompton Oratory.
+Awards are made both for curricular and extra-curricular aspects of school life.
+The conclusion of the patronal festival is traditionally marked with the school and congregation singing the school Song, "Quam bonum est".
+After Mass there is a reception for the Guests, Senior Prefects, award winners and their parents in Saint Wilfrid's Hall, which is adjacent to the Brompton Oratory.